Best Dog Breed for Special Needs Child

 In the list of inspiring people across America, there is one with innovative thought and lifestyle that has changed tons of lives.
 But it’s not the lives of us – humans – but those of out four-legged woofy friends known for their loyalty.

 Yes.
-I’m talking about Bonnie Bergin and her mission in using dogs as helpers for the disabled.
+I’m talking about Bonnie Bergin and her mission of using dogs as helpers for the disabled.
 Read below to know how the mystery unfurls itself in the form of mental and physical therapy.

 That’s what I heard in the podcast of Mike O’Sullivan on VOA.
 That was an ennobling story.